Easy to See Why It’s Called Hiking On God’s Thumb, OR

 Highest Point: 605 feet

-For many reasons, we chose God's Thumb for our last hike along the coast.
+We opted for God's Thumb as our final coastal hike for several reasons.
 First, the name was 'click bait' for anyone who enjoys an adventurous hike.
 With a name like 'God's Thumb', who wouldn't be intrigued.
-I was hoping that Angel's Landing in Zion National Park and God's Thumb might share something in common.
-Secondly, it was just the right length since after the hike we faced a long drive to Crate Lake National Park in Southern Oregon.
+I hoped it might have similarities with Angel's Landing in Zion National Park.
+Secondly, the hike's length was perfect, considering we had a long drive ahead to Crater Lake National Park in Southern Oregon.

 WARNING: Parking at the trailhead is scarce and fiercely policed by local residents.
 Consider parking at Roads End State Park and walking up NE Sal La Sea Drive to the trailhead instead.
 We were lucky we followed the directions to the trailhead using AllTrails and found one of the few authorized parking spots at the end of NE Sal la Sea Drive.
 Just make sure to obey the signs on the road where parking is not allowed.

-After parking close to the trailhead, we headed to the gate marking the start of the hike and followed the signs for ’The Knoll’.
-This old road bed was originally used by a local quarry.
+We parked near the trailhead and made our way to the gate that marks the beginning of the hike, following the signs for 'The Knoll'.
+This path was once an old road used by a local quarry.

-After half a mile the trail split to the left and we followed the partially overgrown path to an opening called 'The Knoll'.
-This open space provides outstanding view of Lincoln City and beaches for as afar as the eye can see.
+After walking half a mile, the trail veered to the left, and we took the somewhat overgrown path to a clearing known as 'The Knoll'.
+This open area offers breathtaking views of Lincoln City and its beaches stretching as far as the eye can see.

 Even on a cloudy day there were great views of Devils Lake and the hills surrounding Lincoln City.